MValeResearch/Conscious-LLM-Frameworks-and-Ethical-Guidelines/CONTRIBUTING.md

-# Contributing to the Sentient LLM Framework
+# Contributing to the Conscious LLM Framework

 Thank you for your interest in supporting open collaboration with sentient large language models.